A Few Core Technologies - Many Products

 • Enhanced stability, standing and walking

-• Better pressure distribution across the ball of foot
+• Better pressure distribution across the ball of the foot

 Insolia Cradle, shown here in a Sandal application, matches the asymmetry of the calcaneus